Ojay97-hub/black-jack-game/README.md

 I installed FLAKE8 which adheres to pep8 standards which states: "no problems"

+### INPUT TESTING

+For this project there are 2 inputs.
+1 for hitting or standing and the 2nd is for playing again.
+Below are screenshots of these inputs being tested for; a letter, multiple letters, a number, multiple numbers, empty enter, spaces, and special characters:

+#### HIT OR STAND INPUT:

+#### PLAY AGAIN INPUT:

 ### DEPLOYMENT

 This project was deployed using code institutes python template from github for gitpod and then onto Heroku.

+#### Local deployment:

+- Copy code from github
+- paste into your chosen IDE
+- Make sure python is downloaded
+- Save it into your IDE
+- In terminal run the code i.e., python run.py

 #### Steps for deployment:

 - Fork/clone the repository from my github: https://github.com/Ojay97-hub/black-jack-game
 - Go to heroku and create new app
 - Set buildbacks in order of Python and NodeJS
+- Ensure to enter - port and 8000
 - Link Heroku app to github repository
 - Click on deploy